Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Background and Dataset

-In total, the dataset includes head movements from 439 unique viewings \revthree{(totaling 21 hours and 40 minutes).}{(totaling 21 hrs and 40 min).} The ``semi-random'' design of the user study ensured that all 32 users watched one ``representative'' video from each category (these videos were named ``Zayed Road'', ``Christmas scene'', ``Christmas story'', ``F1'', and ``Hockey'' in the Almquist et al. paper), while the other videos got between 8-13 views each.
-In this paper, \revthree{we will}{we} primarily focus on the \revrev{``representative'' videos,}{representative videos for the first four (more well-defined) categories,} as these allow for a richer head-to-head comparison of the similarities and differences in viewing \revtwo{direction and}{direction, and hence also of the} caching opportunities, when multiple viewers watch the same video, \revthree{but will}{but} also report some summary results for the other videos.\revtwo{}{\footnote{\revtwo{}{When referring to these videos we will borrow the term ``representative'' from the original paper to refer to these particular videos.}}} \revrev{Furthermore, referring to the original paper~cite{AAK+18}, we also note}{Since Almquist et al. found} that the majority of head movements are yaw movements, followed by pitch, with only small roll \revthree{movements \revrev{observed.
-Motivated by these observations, in this paper, we focus}{observed, \revthree{\revtwo{in this paper we focus}{this paper focuses}}}{we focus}}{movements, we focus} only on yaw and pitch.
+In total, the dataset includes head movements from 439 unique viewings (totaling 21 hrs and 40 min).
+The ``semi-random'' design of the user study ensured that all 32 users watched one ``representative'' video from each category (these videos were named ``Zayed Road'', ``Christmas scene'', ``Christmas story'', ``F1'', and ``Hockey'' in the Almquist et al. paper), while the other videos got between 8-13 views each.
+In this paper, we primarily focus on the representative videos for the first four (more well-defined) categories, \revAA{as these allow for a richer head-to-head comparison of the similarities and differences in viewing direction, and hence also of the caching opportunities, when multiple viewers watch the same video, but}{but} also report some summary results for the other videos.
+Since Almquist et al. found that yaw movements dominate, followed by pitch, with only small roll movements, we focus only on yaw and pitch.

+\revAA{}{There is very limited work on the topic of caching of tile-based 360$\degree$ video implemented using HAS.
+However, like for regular HAS videos, we foresee clients to be directed through a proxy cache (e.g., within a CDN) where copies of tiles in different qualities can be stored after having been requested by prior clients.
+A client requesting a previously requested tile would hence be possible to serve from the cache, rather than the origin server.
+Such cache hits result in bandwidth savings, reduce the load on the origin servers, and help improve client performance (e.g., due to shorter round-trip-times and faster download times).
+Since each client still needs to perform their own bit-rate adaptation, make their own chunk requests, and their own tile selection independently, it is important to understand cross-user similarities in viewing behavior and their caching implications.}